Winter is a cold, dark time…especially in your garage.

 Operation

-According to the manufacturer, “the Heat Storm HS-1500 was designed to provide supplemental heat to between a 750-1000 square foot room.
+According to the manufacturer, “the Heat Storm HS-1500 was designed to provide supplemental heat to a 750-1000 square foot room.
 The square footage estimate will vary based on how well insulated your room is and what type of floors you have (for example, concrete absorbs the heat).”

 The HS-1500 has an integrated thermostat, so it can keep the temperature anywhere between 40 degrees and 99 degrees Fahrenheit.
 There’s also an Eco function that will switch to half-power mode if you’re within two degrees of your desired temperature.